 People visiting the Magic Kingdom can now connect to Disney’s free wireless internet network.
 It is called “Disney-Guest” and provides for complete access to the internet.
 This means that you can check your e-mail, post an update to Facebook, or check out the latest news with your smart phone’s browser.

-According to the Inside The Magic Disney fan web site (Source), a Disney spokesperson has announced plans to provide the free internet access at the other three theme parks (Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom) and also Downtown Disney by sometime in 2013.
+According to the Inside The Magic Disney fan web site (Source), a Disney spokesperson has announced plans to provide the free internet access at the other three theme parks (Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom) and also Disney Springs by sometime in 2013.

 Some people have reported that the free Internet connection is very slow, while others have seen decent speeds.
 Your speed will likely vary will depend on the total number of people who are using the system at any given time, as well as how far away you are from the nearest router.